 Our older neighbours who we engage through the “Love Your Neighbour” programme may be a little more frail or vulnerable than those who join our “Social Clubs”.
 We therefore require a little more commitment from volunteers who would like to support someone in this way.
 In particular, we need a DBS check before we can leave you alone with one of your neighbours.
 Although it takes a little back- and-forth and a few documents we can normally confirm a DBS check within two weeks, and we can still make an introduction to someone who we may think is a good fit for you in the meantime.
 We’ll do this as a team so it’s a nice informal introduction.

-In addition, we need Love Your Neighbour volunteers to make a commitment, if you are willing to, to see your new friend regularly.
-This may be once a month, once a fortnight or once a week – we’ll agree that together.
-But we do need to know that you can be where you say you’re going to be and at a regular given time.
-And we'll need to know, by text or email, whenever you've visited your neighbour and how they're getting on.
+In addition, we need Love Your Neighbour volunteers to make a commitment, if you are willing to, to see your new friend once a week.
+Once a month you'll need to let us know the dates and times of your visits to your older neighbour that month, know, and how they're getting on.

 If you would like to be part of the Love Your Neighbour project, please email [email protected], who’ll let you know much more.